This blog post was updated on June 20, 2019, just in time for Canada Day office celebrations.

 Apple pie and butter tarts

 Nothing says Canadiana like a good old-fashioned apple pie.
-The Pie Hole has just that with tart Granny Smith apples and sweet and crunchy Gala apples (and a dash of cinnamon).
+Vancouver’s The Pie Hole has just that with tart Granny Smith apples and sweet and crunchy Gala apples (and a dash of cinnamon).
 Plus, they have Bailey’s pecan butter tarts which are oddly a Canadian dessert staple.
 And these aren’t just any butter tart, they’re award-winning with a flaky crust, crunchy pecans and an Irish Cream center.
+Vancouver’s beloved Dixie has a delicious BBQ Jack Daniel’s smoked pecan pie topped with bourbon maple whipped cream and many BBQ platters to go with it, which we’ll get to shortly.

 Smoked bacon, or any smoked or BBQ meats, for that matter

 Smoked bacon, maple bacon, peameal bacon, Canadian-style back bacon… you name it.
 Bacon and barbeque are where Canada and America come together under one food culture.
-Try BierCraft’s applewood smoked bacon in a classically Canadian BLT.
-Also, Vancouver’s beloved Dixie has a delicious BBQ Jack Daniel’s smoked pecan pie topped with bourbon maple whipped cream and many BBQ platters to go with it.
-Think fried buttermilk chicken, smoked brisket beans, cornbread or meat chili.
-This is where southern and northern food lines blur, but anything smokey or barbequed seems Canadian enough to me.
+Think fried buttermilk chicken, smoked brisket, ribs, bacon, beans, cornbread, meat chili… This is where southern and northern food lines blur, but anything smokey or barbequed seems Canadian enough to me.

 Happy Canada Day from the team here at Foodee!